pwn20wndstuff/Undecimus/README.md

 * No malware
 * Proper jailbreak state detection
 * Proper bootstrap extraction to fix issues such as Cydia not appearing after jailbreak
-* Native build of Cydia for iOS 11, with support for the iPhone X screen size and a modern look (changes made with permission from [@saurik](https://twitter.com/saurik) )
+* Native build of Cydia for iOS 11 and iOS 12, with support for the iPhone X screen size and a modern look (changes made with permission from [@saurik](https://twitter.com/saurik).)
 * Telesphoreo port for ARM64
 * Cydia Substrate for tweak injection
 * Much faster and stable ldrestart